Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds

 In the basis $E_{1}=\dot{\gamma}_{x,y}, E_{2},\ldots,E_{d}$ we can take

-To choose the matrix $\Delta_{x,y}$ as in \eqref{e7:100} we treat separately the cases of odd and even dimensional manifolds, as follows.
+To choose the matrix $O_{U,V}$ as in \eqref{e7:100} we treat separately the cases of odd and even dimensional manifolds, as follows.

 \emph{Case I: $d$ is odd}.
 In this case we take $N=d$, so we are back to the classical situation of the orthonormal frame bundle.
 Let $A_{U}$ and $A_V$ be the (unique) orthogonal matrices which send $e_{j}$ into $f_{j}$, respectively $e_{j}$ into $h_{j}$, $j=1,\ldots,d$.
-We will choose the matrix $O_{U,V}$ such that, in addition to \eqref{e7:100} we also have
+We set